kodjunkie/node-raspar/README.md

 ## Use Programmatically

-Raspar exports a resolver function which accepts a configuration option as argument and returns a promise for all available methods.
+Raspar exports a resolver function which accepts a configuration object as argument and returns a promise for all available methods.

 ### Configuration (options)